nikouu/Adafruit-Feather-CO2-Meter/README.md

 Taking the previous milestone and making it presentable.
 This pulls together all the previous work.

+It runs as intended with a 🎵simple and clean🎵 UI.
+Slightly cryptic if you didn't know what the SCD-40 reads, but good enough for now.
+It updates every 5 minutes and takes the reading at the time of update.
+It might be fun to later on to do an average or perhaps some on screen graphs but a 5 minute refresh suits basic needs - especially the display which should only be refreshed every 3+ minutes to prevent damage.

+It becomes obvious from the pictures below that that nothing is properly centered.
+No pixel counting nor proper usage of a [centered anchor](https://learn.adafruit.com/circuitpython-display_text-library/label-placement) for the text is in play.

+There is no case and sensor itself is almost free and hangs on with just one corner.

 | Position | Image                 |
 | -------- | --------------------- |
 | Front    | ![](images/front.jpg) |